 Admitting there is a problem can be extremely hard and painful for not only the alcoholic, but the family as a whole.
 However, you are not alone.
 There are millions of families facing substance abuse each year.
 When making the decision to talk to your loved one about seeking treatment, it is important to remember a few things.
 You cannot force someone you love to stop abusing alcohol, the choice is up to them.
 You can’t expect them to stop drinking and stay sober without help.
 Recovery is an ongoing process that requires a lot of time and patience.

-Why Should You Consider Rehab at our Inpatient Treatment Center
+Why Should You Consider Inpatient Treatment at North Tampa?

 If alcohol abuse continues, it will cause potentially lethal damage to your body and lead to adverse health effects such as cancer, heart problems, and liver disease.
 The social damages of alcohol addiction can be just as devastating, as alcoholics are much more likely to get divorced and engage in domestic violence.
 Additionally, individuals who are addicted to alcohol also tend to struggle with unemployment and poverty.